peaBerberian/wasp-hls/doc/Getting_Started/Welcome.md

 - `WORKER_URL` is the URL to the `WaspHlsPlayer`'s WebWorker file,
 - `WASM_URL` is the URL of the `WaspHlsPlayer`'s WebAssembly file and
-- `HLS_MULTIVARIANT_PLAYLIST_URL` is the URL to the main playlist (called either the MultiVariant Playlist or the Master Playlist) of your HLS content.
+- `HLS_MULTIVARIANT_PLAYLIST_URL` is the URL to the main playlist (called either the Multivariant Playlist or the Master Playlist) of your HLS content.

 Of course, once `initialize` has succeeded, you can play any HLS content you want on that `WaspHlsPlayer` instance.